When you work and move to Denmark, you are covered by the Danish health insurance system.

 If you work legally in Denmark, you are covered by the Danish health insurance system.
 Most examinations and treatments are free, but you need to register and get a health insurance card.

-Children are covered by the health insurance scheme together with their mother or father until they reach the age of 15 and are insured independently of their parents.
+Children are covered by the health insurance scheme together with their parents until they reach the age of 15 and are insured independently of their parents.

 The health insurance card is documentation that you are entitled to the services offered under the national health insurance scheme.

-Approximately three to four weeks after you have registered, your national health insurance card will be sent to your Danish address.
-The card will show your name and address, your CPR number and the name and address of your doctor.
+Approximately 2 to 3 weeks after you have registered, your national health insurance card will be sent to your Danish address.
+The card will show your name and address, your CPR number and the name and address of your family doctor (GP).

 Blue European health insurance card